DonnyPereira/LatentCriminal.github.io/content/post/W_7_Final.md

 ### Week 2

 - The theme this week was web application penetration testing.
 In terms of application of technical skills, I applied such skills by attempting and completing a number of Linux Capture the flags (CTFs).
 These CTFs were the Bandit challenges on [OvertheWire.com](http://overthewire.com).
 The aim was to use this resource to better understand the Linux system so that I could tackle the problems in the later weeks when Kali linux would be utilised.
 - I also dual booted my pc with CentOS as I was studying the Linux+ exam which is based on the CentOS system.
-The only problem I faced was that I could not get the wi-fi to work with CentOS when I
+The only problem I faced was that I could not get the wi-fi to work with CentOS when I was at University.
-- Flags Captured and write-ups
+- Flags Captured and write-ups on Bandit:

 {{<image src="/img/Wk7Arti7.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}